‘He’s appreciated’ - Lille’s Galtier in awe of Camara display versus Dijon | Goal.com

-‘He’s appreciated’ - Lille’s Galtier in awe of Camara display versus Dijon
+‘He’s appreciated’ - Lille’s Galtier in awe of Camara display against Dijon

 Christophe Galtier has lavished praises on Aguibou Camara for his notable role in Lille’s 1-0 triumph over Dijon in Wednesday’s French Cup Round of 64 fixture.